andrewcooke/Stupid.jl/README.md

 of encrypting a particular document.

-The probable mechanism is that these bits control permutation when key length is a power of 2 (the calculation is modulo key length; I had a more detailed explanation when I predicted this, but didn't make good notes, sorry).
+The probable mechanism is that these bits control permutation when key length is a power of 2 (the calculation is modulo key length).

 Here is the correlation for 5 random 8 byte keys, encrypting [Little Brother](little-brother.txt), with the zero offset points marked in a